IbrahimHosseini/IbrahimHosseini/README.md

 - Solved the `memory leaks` in the app, which caused the app to work smoothly.
 - Reduce the image sizing by regeneration images using `ImageIO`; it causes the users to have faster uploading and downloading.
 In addition, customers are satisfied due to using less storage in the cloud.
 - Implemented `dependency injection` and `clean architecture`, resulting in a 30 percent reduction in code complexity and improved maintainability.
-- Worked on the implementation of complex UI features of applications based on the `UI/UX` document (Figma) programmatically.
+- Worked on implementing complex UI features of applications based on the `UI/UX` document (Figma) programmatically.
 - Incorporated the hub offline feature in the app by listening for events using `Reactive programming`(RxSwift) and updating UI accordingly.
 - `Collaborate` with designers, front-end developers, and product managers.
 - Worked with development tools like `Gitalab`, Git, and `Jira` to develop the application in a globally distributed `Agile` development environment.